lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/debuggers.md

 # Debuggers

-This section describes how to start the debuggers on the HPC systems of ZIH.
+This section describes how to start the debuggers on the ZIH systems.

 Detailed information about how to use the debuggers can be found on the website of the debuggers (see below).